- September 7, 2022

 What is important to say now is to explain what actually do you consider a distraction.
 Many people would say that social media are distracting them.

 But what if you are running Facebook Fanpage?
 What if you gain leads from LinkedIn?
 What if you are an Instagram influencer?
 In this case, social media are your tools.
-You can’t consider them simply as distractions.
+You can’t consider them simply as a distraction.

-The best way to estimate your time is to make a small sprint retrospective.
+The best way to estimate your time is by making a small sprint retrospective.
 If you’ve been using some time tracker before, you will be able to schedule your tasks effortlessly.

 As in many other situations, data are everything.

-That is why, when you just start with timeboxing, I would recommend you using soft boxes, and turning on the timer for every task you start doing.
-After collecting a satisfying amount of data, you will be able to learn estimating right.
+That is why, when you just start with timeboxing, I would recommend using soft boxes, and turning on the timer for every task you start doing.
+After collecting a satisfying amount of data, you will be able to learn to estimate right.

-Thanks to TimeCamp, you will be able to measure how many short breaks you need during the day to stay focus, what are your most common distractions and how much time you really spend on every activity.
+Thanks to TimeCamp, you will be able to measure how many short breaks you need during the day to stay focused, what your most common distractions and how much time you really spend on every activity.

 Don’t be surprised if you find yourself wasting more time than you’ve expected.
 We’ve all been there.

 How do you plan your tasks usually?
 Does your team like scrum?
-This is the framework that the authors created for boosting productivity and help in project management.
-Ken Schwaber and Jeff Sutherland defined it very well in theirs Scrum Guide – including roles.
+This is the framework that the authors created for boosting productivity and helping in project management.
+Ken Schwaber and Jeff Sutherland defined it very well in their Scrum Guide – including roles.

 Don’t you worry then!
 Timeboxing isn’t supposed to replace scrum.
-You can use it as your only time management technique, but you can also implement it to your sprint planning.
+You can use it as your only time management technique, but you can also implement it in your sprint planning.

-Just remember to create timeboxes in your calendar for all tasks you take from the backlog.
-Soon you and your team members will see how your productivity rises, and you achieve all your goals smoothly.
+Just remember to create timeboxes in your calendar to all tasks you take from the backlog.
+Soon you and your team will see how your productivity rises, and you achieve all your goals smoothly.